 The first is the low battery capacity.
 Although the batteries are good quality, they’re low capacity.
 Even if you purchase two additional batteries to boost the capacity, this will only give you a maximum capacity of 30Ah or 1,680Wh of power.
 If you’re using the high power output, you will burn through this pretty quickly.

 The other big problem with using this as a long-term power source is that it can’t be recharged using solar panels.
 Once you’ve drained the batteries, you’ll have to wait until mains power comes back or have a gas generator on standby.

 The Ego Power+ Nexus is a great choice to keep your fridge, freezer, or TV running during a short-term power outage.
 Unfortunately, the lack of charging options makes it less suitable for disaster situations.

 - High power output

 - Relatively low cost

 Best Budget Generator: Jackery Explorer 500

-The Jackery Explorer 500 is not designed to power an apartment full of appliances for days on end.
+The Jackery Explorer 500 is not designed to power an apartment full of appliances for days.

-But if you’re on a budget or want a portable power station to charge your phone and other electronics, it offers excellent value for money.
+But it offers excellent value for money if you’re on a budget or want a portable power station to charge your phone and other electronics.

-If you’re sensible about power use, then the Explorer 500 will give you enough power for a couple of days moderate use (e.g. powering a CPAP machine overnight and a cooler box and phones during the day) or a week’s light use.
+If you’re sensible about power use, then the Explorer 500 will give you enough power for a few days of moderate use (e.g., powering a CPAP machine overnight and a cooler box and phones during the day) or a week’s light usage.